sw00/sett.sh/content/posts/2018/08/critical-failure.md

 ![Scotty from Star Trek](https://i.imgflip.com/1rojys.jpg#c)

-It was certainly not ideal, but the journey to finding the root cause was not without some personal cognitive failures (jumping to conclusions is best done in an excited panic).
+It was in this context that we were faced with a spectacular outage.
+While certainly not ideal, the journey to finding the root cause was not without some personal cognitive failures (jumping to conclusions is best done in an excited panic).

 # The technical details